-Kawasaki disease causes swelling in certain arteries throughout the body, and in severe cases it also affects the heart.
+Kawasaki disease causes swelling in certain arteries throughout the body, and in severe cases, also affects the heart.

-More severe cases of Kawasaki disease damage the coronary arteries, which carry blood to the heart, and sometimes results in death.
-Although doctors do no know what causes this disease, it’s known to affect children less than 28 days after receiving certain vaccines.
+More severe cases of Kawasaki disease damage the coronary arteries, which carry blood to the heart, and sometimes result in death.
+Although doctors do not know what causes this disease, it’s known to affect children less than 28 days after receiving certain vaccines.
 This information suggests that certain vaccines may sometimes trigger Kawasaki disease.

 How is Kawasaki Disease Diagnosed?